Board of Directors

 Treasurer: Meryl Ravitz, CPA (New York, NY)

-Ms. Ravitz has been the CFO & Treasurer of XcomIP, a wholesale telecommunications company, since 2011.
-Prior to that, she held multiple finance positions at Vivaro Corporation, leaving as the CFO & Treasurer.
+Ms. Ravitz is currently the Director of Accounting at Walden Macht & Haran LLP, a New York-based law firm focusing on white collar defense and investigations, complex commercial disputes, monitorships, and corporate compliance.
+Prior to that, she was the CFO & Treasurer of XcomIP, a wholesale telecommunications company, since 2011.
+Ms. Ravitz has held multiple finance positions at Vivaro Corporation, culminating in her position as CFO and Treasurer before departing.
 She also held finance management positions at Wired Business as well as Destia Communications.
-She started her career at Deloitte & Touche.
+Ms. Ravitz started her career at Deloitte & Touche.

 Ms. Ravitz holds a bachelor’s degree in Accountancy from George Washington University.
-Additionally, she has attained the designation of Certified Public Accountant.
+Additionally, she has attained the designations of Certified Public Accountant and Certified Forensic Accountant.

 Member at Large: Barry A. Singer, MD (St. Louis, MO)